meltyourface/blank/posts/Celtic-animal-soul/Celtic-Epic-Finn-MacCools-Journey-with-Aisling/index.md

 Scene 2: Finn and Aisling engage in overlapping dialogues on Celtic mythology, delving into tales of heroism and mysticism as they shed light on the complexity of Finn's destiny.

-Finn: As I journey, the shadows of the past accompany me.
+**Finn**: As I journey, the shadows of the past accompany me.
 A legacy beyond mortal comprehension.

-Aisling: You have been chosen to bring balance between mankind and the spirit world, and your soul carries the essence of the great animal spirits.
+**Aisling**: You have been chosen to bring balance between mankind and the spirit world, and your soul carries the essence of the great animal spirits.

 Act 3: The Trials